-The AFROTC College Scholarship Program provides two-year to three-and-a-half-year scholarships to students on a competitive basis.
+The AF-ROTC College Scholarship Program provides two-year to three-and-a-half-year scholarships to students on a competitive basis.
 Scholarships are currently available in numerous technical fields and are based on merit and not need.
 Those selected receive full tuition, lab expenses, incidental fees and book reimbursement, and a nontaxable allowance of \$300 monthly.
 Any student accepted by the Delaware State University may apply for these scholarships.
-AFROTC membership is required if one (1) receives an AFROTC scholarship.
+AF-ROTC membership forat least one semester prior to scholarship competition is required.